America’s Leading Vaticanist, John Allen:

 Wherever it ends up, the take-away from all this is simple.
 What most Catholics have in limited doses, Father Richard Kunst has in spades … this unavoidable, ineradicable, spiritual DNA-level conviction that the papacy, whatever else one makes of it, just matters. —John Allen, Jr.

-Here is the interesting story John Allen refers to: the July 16, 1870 letter written by Pope Pius IX, the day before the Doctrine of Infallability was pronounce at the 1st Vatican Council.
+Here is the interesting story John Allen refers to: the July 16, 1870 letter written by Pope Pius IX, the day before the Doctrine of Infallability was pronounced at the 1st Vatican Council.
 It is another incredible story involving just one of the Papal Artifacts, which are a part of this Collection.

 Pius IX: A Very Important Vatican I Letter, Signed